S-achin22/Java-CICD/README.md

 Maven Commands
 To build: mvn compile
 To build a jar file: mvn clean install  (This creates a jar file in target directory as well as .m2 directory in home)

+To build a war file you'll have to add a line into pom.xml file.
+<packaging>war</packaging>